Federico Bernardeschi: Style of play

 While Bernardeschi has largely drawn praise in the media for his ability, talent, and playing style, in July 2017, following rumours of Bernardeschi's possible transfer to Fiorentina's rivals Juventus, and the possibility of him inheriting the club's number 10 shirt, former Italy manager Arrigo Sacchi stated in an interview that although he felt Bernardeschi had "enormous potential", he also believed he needed to improve in certain aspects of his game; he commented: "He [Bernardeschi] doesn't use his right [foot] much and he needs to improve in that, if you only have one foot you risk being predictable and the opposition can shut you down more easily.
 I'd say he dribbles well, he takes on a defender and goes past them with agility and imagination.
 He also has a good shot on him, he sees the goal, takes aim and the result is always dangerous.
 A great player?
 Calm down, calm down.
 I’m describing a lad with notable talents, but one who has to mature and be helped.
 For example, he has to learn how to get into the rhythm of the game with consistency.
 To be great, you need to have an understanding with your team. [...]
 Bernardeschi needs to do better in that regard, less individual technique and more collective technique."
 Sacchi later also added: "He's still a lad, they need to help him and have patience with him.
 The important thing is not to play the game of comparisons.
 Bernardeschi is not Del Piero and he’s not Roberto Baggio.
 They were more at the centre of things, while Bernardeschi moves on the wing."
 His decision-making has also been cited by pundits as an area in which he needs to improve as he gains experience.

 Personal life

-On 28 August 2019, Bernardeschi's partner Veronica Ciardi gave birth to his daughter named Deva.
+In May 2019, Bernardeschi's partner Veronica Ciardi gave birth to their daughter named Deva.
 In May 2021, the couple welcomed their second daughter, Lena.
 On 13 July 2021, the day of Veronica's birthday, the couple got married, two days after Italy's Euro 2020 triumph.
 The marriage took place in the Carrara Cathedral, in Bernardeschi's city of birth.